New to Orienteering?

 • A Sport Ident (timing device) to verify you have visited all controls in the correct order.
 These can be hired for a small fee ($3 each).

 • A compass.
-These can be borrowed from the registration tent at each event.
+These can be borrowed from the registration tent at an event.

 • A watch, to keep an eye on the time while you are completing your course.